 What’s in Shrimp Alfredo?

 This shrimp alfredo pasta is what I like to call an “Amerifredo” or an American-style alfredo sauce.
-Authentic Roman alfredo sauce does not include any heavy cream or garlic, and it derives all of its creaminess and flavor from butter and really good Parmesan.
+An Authentic Roman alfredo sauce does not include any heavy cream or garlic, and it derives all of its creaminess and flavor from the butter and really good Parmesan.
 But if you’re used to the “alfredo” served in American restaurants or bought in a jar in U.S. grocery stores, that’s what this recipe delivers.

 This incredibly simple dish features a rich and luxurious Parmesan cream sauce, tender shrimp, and hearty fettuccine noodles.
 The simple creamy alfredo sauce is made with butter, garlic, heavy cream, and Parmesan, and it comes together in minutes.
 Then just add some fettuccine and juicy shrimp, which literally take about three minutes to cook in the skillet, and your fancy-pants pasta is done!
 I promise this one is so easy that anyone can do it!

 The heavy cream is very important for creating the correct texture in this ultra-luxurious sauce, so I don’t suggest replacing it.
 The low-moisture content of the heavy cream allows the Parmesan to melt in smoothly without clumping like it would with milk.
 Another option, if you don’t have heavy cream, is to do a milk and cream cheese combination.
 The cream cheese will help the Parmesan melt in smoothly and produce a thick sauce, similar to heavy cream.
 You can use the sauce in my Sun Dried Tomato Pasta as a guide.

 What Kind of Parmesan to Use